php-fig/fig-standards/proposed/http-message.md

      *
      * Implementations SHOULD return the value stored in the "tmp_name" key
      * of the file in the $_FILES array.
      *
+     * The implementation MUST guarantee that the file pointed to by the path
+     * can safely be used by the calling code.
+More precisely, the
+     * implementation MUST ensure that is_uploaded_file() returns true for
+     * the path if the path was provided through the $_FILES array or a
+     * similar mechanism.
+     *
      * @return string The absolute path to the uploaded file.
      */